 Step 2: Hold Onto It (Save)

 Your monthly savings rate (the % of your income that you manage to keep each month) is the single most important factor in your financial success.
 Let me say that again, to be absolutely clear:

 Nothing matters more in achieving financial freedom than the amount you manage to save.

 Why?
 Well, there’s a couple of reasons.
-For one thing, neither of the other two steps is worth half a damn without good saving in the middle:
+For one thing, neither of the other two steps is worth much without consistent saving in the middle:

 If you make a massive income (Step 1) and skip Step 2, then you will have $0.
 If you skip Step 2 and then try to invest your (non-existent) capital for Step 3, you will still have $0.
 No amount of income or level of investing skill will fix this problem.

 Contrariwise, an excellent saver will always have something left at the end of the day, even with a low income and poor investing.

 The other reason that saving is the most important piece of the wealth-building puzzle is that it is the lowest-hanging fruit in the whole equation.
 Increasing your income or investment returns takes considerable research, time, and effort.
 Doubling either of these would be a HUGE win, but is not likely to happen quickly or easily.
 On the other hand, if you currently save 5% of your take-home pay, then you can double, triple, even quintuple that number with only a little more attention to your monthly spending.
 And that’s just the start.
 There are millions of serious savers the world over who regularly save upwards of 50% of their paycheck.